colejarczyk/doc/api/transactions.rst

 Update transaction labels
 -------------------------

-To update transaction labels you need to log in as admin and call the ``/api/admin/transaction/labels`` endpoint with the ``POST`` method.
+To update transaction labels, you need to log in as admin and call the ``/api/admin/transaction/labels`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^